tobifinn/ensemble_transformer/README.md

 If you are using these scripts and the repository, please cite:

-> XXXX, 2021.
-Self-Attentive Ensemble Transformer: Representing Ensemble
+> Tobias Sebastian Finn, 2021.
+Self-Attentive Ensemble Transformer:
-> Interactions in Neural Networks for Earth System Models.
-XXXX: XXXX
+> Representing Ensemble Interactions in Neural Networks for Earth System
+> Models.
+ArXiv: XXXX
 --------

 This project and repository is dedicated to enable processing with neural